sakshiarora04/SVG-Logo-Maker/README.md

 ## Description

 This SVG logo maker is command line application that runs with node.js and allows user to dynamically generate "logo.svg" file in output folder with svg, text and shape html tag based upon the input entered in regard to questions prompted for logo text, text color , shape of logo and shape color.
 Shape and text colors can be chosen using color keywords or hexadecimal numbers.
-Some samples are shown in examples folder
+Some samples are shown in examples folder.

 ## Table of Contents